Below you will find details of the progress of the Strensall with Towthorpe Neighbourhood Plan.

 In 2016 progress to the emerging City of York Local Plan was approved by the City Council on 30th June and a Preferred Sites Consultation took place between 18th July and 12th September 2016.
 The document did not contain any proposals to create further development in the parish but after taking account of the responses to the questionnaire the Parish Council suggested that unused land within the MoD married quarters should be used to provide social / affordable housing.
 Before the responses to the Preferred Sites Consultation could be incorporated into the emerging City of York Local Plan there was an announcement by the Ministry of Defence that the closure of the Queen Elizabeth Barracks and Towthorpe Lines would take place by 2021.
 City of York Councillors decided to request that the submission of the Local Plan to the Inspectorate be delayed by 6 months to allow investigation into the effect that the inclusion of MoD sites could have.
 This has provided a knock on effect to the compilation of the Neighbourhood Plan and members of the Steering Group have held meetings in early 2017 with City of York Council Officers to ensure the needs of the community are taken into account.
 Further regular meetings were arranged but have been postponed pending the outcome of talks between the City Council and the MoD and other interested parties.

-The Parish Council has obtained copies of the Plan for you to view and a further copy will be available in Strensall Library.
+The Parish Council obtained copies of the Plan for you to view by appointment and a copy is available in Strensall Library.

 City of York Council’s Local Plan Working Group decided in April 2017 that the MoD sites at Strensall and Fulford should be included in the emerging Local Plan and a further public consultation was held in September 2017.